PKGaspi/Mega-Man-Space-2/README.md

 sprites is [Aseprite].

-Music and sound efects will be directly taken from the original Mega Man 2, with no new themes being planned for the project.
+Music and sound efects will be directly taken from the original Mega Man 2, with no new themes being planned for the project...
+But who knows??

 ## Changes over Mega Man Space
 Mega Man Space 2 is very different to Mega Man Space.
 Appart from the new assets and game engine ([Godot] replacing [Game Maker Studio]), there is a key change in gameplay.
-In Mega Man Space there were only one enemy at a time, and it rarely moved away from the top of the screen.
+In Mega Man Space there was only one enemy at a time, and it rarely moved away from the top of the screen.
 In Mega Man Space 2 the enemies will come from everywhere, so you need to react fast to their position, aim at them, and fire!